From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

 When an autoencoder in which the encoder and decoder are both perceptrons learns a lower-dimensional compressed representation of data, the autoencoder performs similar to principal component analysis (PCA): The encoder weights span the same space spanned by the \emph{k} highest eigenvectors of the input covariance matrix \cite{bourlard1988}.
 When the encoder and decoder are multilayer perceptrons, then the autoencoder learns to do nonlinear dimensionality reduction in the encoder \cite{soydaner2020}.

-In comparison to the different autoencoder types, we should highlight the \emph{variational autoencoder (VAE)} \cite{kingma2014, rezende2014} which turns an autoencoder into a \emph{generative} model.
+Autoencoder architectures extend to specialized forms such as the \emph{denoising autoencoder} \cite{vincent2008}, which reconstructs clean data from corrupted inputs, and the \emph{contractive autoencoder} \cite{rifai2011}, which increases robustness to small changes in input data.
+While discussing the different autoencoder types, we should highlight the \emph{variational autoencoder (VAE)} \cite{kingma2014, rezende2014}, which turns an autoencoder into a \emph{generative} model.
 Similar to the autoencoder architecture mentioned above, a VAE is composed of an encoder and decoder.
-However, the encoder does not produce a lower-dimensional latent space.
+However, the encoder does not produce a lower-dimensional latent representation.
 Instead, the encoder produces parameters of a predefined distribution in the latent space for input, i.e., mean and variance.
 Thus, the input data is encoded as a probability distribution.
 Then, new samples can be generated by sampling from the latent space that the autoencoder learned during training.
+There are variants of this neural network architecture, including VQ-VAE \cite{oord2017}.

-Different from the Eq. \ref{ae_loss}, the loss function of VAE is composed of two main terms.
-The first one is the reconstruction loss which is the same loss in Eq. \ref{ae_loss}.
+Unlike Eq. \ref{ae_loss}, the loss function of VAE is composed of two main terms.
+The first is the reconstruction loss, which is the same loss as Eq. \ref{ae_loss}.
 The second term is the Kullback-Leibler divergence between the latent space distribution and standard Gaussian distribution.
 The loss function is the sum of these two terms.
 Once the VAE is trained, new samples can be generated by using the learned latent space.
 This property makes the VAE a generative model.